Hirosvk/Capstone/proposal/docs/component_details.md

 ## StudySetForm
+  * state:
-  * state: form content
+    * form content
   * add event listener onChange
-    * setState to the new values
+    * setState to the new values <-- not sure if it's necessary
   * add event listener onSubmit
     * preventDefault
     * StudySetAction.createNewStudySet
       * successCallback: redirect to the new Study Set
       * errorCalback: display error message
-  * on render, pass a function to ClassOptionBox
+  * render, pass a function to ClassOptionBox
     * this function update state.class_ids
 ## ClassOptionBox
   * props: callback function from StudySetForm